PierreCaruyer/tonnetzplayer/README.md

 <h2>Starting the server</h2>

-* One last command and you're good to go
+* One last command to start the server :
 	* npm start

 <h2>Connecting to the server</h2>